 • Backup restoration tests

-• Test disaster recovery before disasters
+• Test disaster recovery procedures regularly

-• Join the community for ongoing support
+• Participate in community forums for support and updates